Arka1n/macow/README.md

 4) Install selenium IDE : https://addons.mozilla.org/en-US/firefox/addon/selenium-ide/

 # Remarks
-As of today, selenium IDE is only working on firefox ESR (52) or cyberfox (?? to confirm) A rewrite of the tool is in W.I.P state and should work with chrome too...
+As of today, selenium IDE is only working on firefox ESR (52) A rewrite of the tool is in progress and should work with chrome too...